FTB 2645 Publication Participation Guide for 2021 Revised: 08/2020

 - Only send confidential information in a secure environment, never through unsecured email.
 (R&TC Sections 19542 and 19542.1).

-- Recognize unauthorized disclosure of confidential information is a misdemeanor.
+- Recognize unauthorized disclosure or use of confidential information is a misdemeanor.

-- Complete and sign FTB 7904, Privacy Statement.
-Maintain the Privacy Statement throughout the year.
+- Complete and sign FTB 7904, Vendor/Contractor Statement.
+Maintain the FTB 7904 throughout the year.

-- Follow IIC Program Special Terms and Conditions.
+- Follow the Interagency Intercept Collection Program Special Terms and Conditions.

 Interagency Intercept Collection Program special terms and conditions